It's been a long and winding road to bring us here.

 In the 8 week study, allopregnanolone went up 8 fold from pregnenolone!

-Pregnenolone costs about $12 per bottle down at Whole Foods.
+Pregnenolone costs about $12 per bottle here.
 It's also not synthetic which is critical because every instance we've seen of synthetic hormones has been bad (see progestin versus progesterone as just one example).

 The same is true for cannabinoids!